devmarissa/n_arcserver/README.md

 9. Finally type `git push heroku master` [Enter] and let it go through.
 If all goes well it will deploy after a minute or two and will tell you the url of your server around the end of the process.

 ## Updating
-To update the server files on heroku (esp. server.js):
+To update the server files on heroku (esp. n_arcserver.js):

-1. Go to your original roblox-js-server folder and delete all files EXCEPT settings.json (unless you want to reenter info)
+1. Go to your original n_arcserver folder and delete all files EXCEPT settings.json (unless you want to reenter info)
 2. [Redownload](https://github.com/n-arc/n_arclogger/archive/master.zip) the repository.
 3. Drag all the files in the new folder you downloaded into the old one EXCEPT for settings.json
 4. Open a terminal or command prompt and type `cd `, then drag the folder into the window and release.
 Hit enter.